Year-Round | Summer tours May-September | Winter tours mid-October – April, weather dependent

-More than 100 well-maintained bikes of all types.
-Conveniently located in Downtown Anchorage five blocks from the Tony Knowles Coastal Trail.
+Bike the Coastal Trail or Mountain Bike in Kincaid Park!
+Exploring Anchorage on a bike is an affordable, independent, year-round outdoor activity.
+More than 200 well-maintained bikes of all types.
 On their website you’ll find photos and specs of each bike and a separate page for each of Anchorage's four green belt bike paths.

 In the winter, Powder Hound is filled with all kinds of the latest ski equipment in toddler to adult sizes.
 You can ski in and out, and will find boots, ski, jackets, goggles, helmets and more.
 Skiers may howl when the snow leaves, but Powder Hound can deck you out with essential items that will keep you comfortable and busy all summer.
 They offer all types of bike rentals, from hybrid style touring bikes to all mountain and downhill bikes.
 You can even rent stand up paddle boards to enjoy some of the area's scenic waterways.